MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/migrate-vm.md

 # Migrate a virtual machine in the VMM fabric

 This article describes how to migrate a VM in System Center Virtual Machine Manager (VMM).

+::: moniker range="sc-vmm-2025"

+>[!Important]
+>If the source host or the destination host is running Windows Server 2025, it is recommended to use Kerberos authentication mechanism to perform live migration.
+VMM 2025 by default has Kerberos if the source host or the destination host is running Windows Server 2025.
+To configure Kerberos for live migrations in Hyper-V, see [Set up hosts for live migration - Configure constrained delegation](/windows-server/virtualization/hyper-v/deploy/set-up-hosts-for-live-migration-without-failover-clustering#step-1-configure-constrained-delegation-optional).
+Windows Server 2025 has Credential Guard enabled by default which blocks saving of credentials and Single Sign-On and hence, blocking CredSSP to be used as the authentication mechanism.
+For more information, see [Live migration with Hyper-V breaks when upgrading to Windows Server 2025](/windows/security/identity-protection/credential-guard/considerations-known-issues#live-migration-with-hyper-v-breaks-when-upgrading-to-windows-server-2025).

+::: moniker-end

 To perform a migration, you can do any of the following: